webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 }}
 </nowiki>

 The trouble is that, as in the above example, the value of the Interface= field needs to be corrected before we can perform the move.
 In the above example, the field should read, Interface=dom/FocusEvent.
+This is the case with all of the events, their event types are all organized under the interstitial, "objects."

+So, the first task is to re-organize the event types directly under dom, i.e. dom/PointerEvent.

 Then, we need to develop the event type pages to list the events that specify the event type in the Interface= field, for example, Interface=dom/UIEvent.